-As a starting point you may wish to take some advice from professional bodies concerned with the management of business archives.
-Businesses are encouraged to seek help from public sector archivists on the storage and management of their company archives.
+Seek free advice from professional bodies concerned with the management of business archives.
+Businesses can contact public sector archivists on the storage and management of their company archives.

 England and Wales

-- Specialist archives – for example those maintained within universities, museums and libraries, charities and associations – can offer help for companies with a specialist or regional focus.
-The links below provide further information and include the Find an Archive directory on The National Archives’ Discovery website.
+- Specialist archives are in the care of universities, museums, libraries and charities.
+They can offer help for companies with a specialist or regional focus.
+Explore the Find an Archive directory on The National Archives’ Discovery website.
 Contact the Archives and Records Association Specialist Repositories Group.

-- The National Library of Wales is primarily a repository for the national cultural history of Wales, but may provide advice to Welsh businesses, and in exceptional circumstances may acquire business and industrial records of particular significance to Wales.
-Visit for more information:
+- The National Library of Wales is primarily a repository for the national cultural history of Wales.
+They also provide advice to Welsh businesses.
+Visit their website.

-- The Business Archives Council of Scotland provides information and advice on archive and records management to businesses and industry bodies located in Scotland.
-The Surveying Officer can also help to set up records and archive management systems, and undertake projects involving historical research and the exploitation of archives as business assets.
-Working closely with colleagues at the Scottish Business Archive at Glasgow University and at the National Archives of Scotland, the Business Archives Council of Scotland also coordinates the rescue of archives when businesses cease to function.
-For more information visit their website at http://www.gla.ac.uk/archives/bacs/ or contact the Surveying Officer, visit https://www.gla.ac.uk/myglasgow/archives/bacs/archivesurveysrescuework/
+- The Business Archives Council of Scotland advises businesses and industry bodies located in Scotland.
+They help firms set up records and archive management systems, and research projects.
+Working closely with the Scottish Business Archive at Glasgow University and at the National Archives of Scotland, the Business Archives Council of Scotland also coordinates the rescue of archives when businesses cease to function.
+Explore their website.